p0t4t0sandwich/ampapi-java/README.md

 - Add a check to see if it's been 5min since the last API call, and if so, attempt to re-log
 - Might want to look into `CompletableFuture`s for async calls
+- Some sort of optional notation for when an API call fails?
+How would GSON handle two possible outcomes?
 - Create custom types:
   - DeploymentTemplate
   - PostCreateActions